true-happiness/true-happiness.github.io/_posts/2016-04-01-becoming-love.markdown

 <h2>Love is Happiness</h2>

-Love is probably one of the stronger emotion which dominates and dissipates all doubts, hates, politics, and the dramas of human's life.
-So look no further to find True Happiness because <strong>True Happiness is in the very act of love.</strong> You will be surprised how quickly can love turn your day around.
+Love is probably one of the strongest emotion.
+It dominates and dissipates all doubts, hates, politics, and the dramas of human's life.
+You will be surprised how quickly can love turn your day around.
+So look no further to find True Happiness because <strong>True Happiness is in the very act of love.</strong>

 Mother Teresa once said:

 <blockquote>"Let no one ever come to you without leaving better and happier.
 Be the living expression of God's kindness: kindness in your face, kindness in your eyes, kindness in your smile."</blockquote>

 We all have the capacity for love.
 So exercise it.
-And exercise it epecially on those who you dislike.
+And exercise it often epecially on those who you dislike.
 Exercise it on yourself and everything that come into your life until it becomes your nature to love.

+When you look at someone, always ask the question of "How can I love?" or "How can I love this person?"
+Just in that very thought, you are already setting up yourself to be happy.
+Regardless of who he is she is, this is our only duty.
+It's perhaps the only attitude we all should have toward life.
+This kind of attitude has no boundery, it can be applied to anything anytime.
+So you can also ask question like "How can I love myself?" or "What is the best thing to do for myself right now?"
+I have been waking up with the question of "How can I love today?"
+It's a great question to start the day.

 In conclusion, I would like to leave you with these beautiful and memorable quotes below which I believe fully summarise my point about love and True Happiness.